artisticLogicMK/Remotech/README.md

 npm run hot //Compiles and hot-reloads for dev npm run prod //Compiles frontend for production
 ```
 > Rename .env.example to .env and set your own database info.
-Sqlite is used as the default database which has some preloaded data.
+Sqlite is used as the default database which comes with some preloaded data.

 Feel free to fork and contribute to this repository.